vorburger/kingraph/README.md

 - [Advanced usage](docs/advanced.md)
 - [Schema](docs/schema.md)

+## Develop

+As per the [`Dockerfile`](Dockerfile), you need Node.js, and then in order to locally hack on this code, just do:

+    npm install
+    bin/kingraph

 ## Thanks

 Authored and initially maintained by Rico Sta.
 Cruz with help from contributors ([list][contributors]).